 Normalize A Single Preset¶

-Use this workflow when you have one Helix .hlx preset instead of a full
+Use this workflow when you have one Helix .hlx or Pod Go .pgp preset instead

-A single preset file does not know where it will live on the Helix.
-MatchPatch therefore needs a temporary Helix slot for measurement.
+A single preset file does not know where it will live on the processor.
+MatchPatch therefore needs a temporary device slot for measurement.

 Before You Start¶